joelotz/github.io/content/testing-markdown-pelican.md

   padding: 0 0 0.5em 0;
 }
 ```
-Here is what it looks like rendered:
+And finally, here is what it looks like rendered out.

 Apple
 :  Pomaceous fruit of plants of the genus Malus in the family Rosaceae.